← All guides

 Which product types work best?

-Some categories lend themselves to sustainable branding far better than others.
+Some categories lend themselves to durable, lower-waste branding far better than others.
 Drinkware is the standout, since a recycled steel bottle or reusable cup replaces single-use plastic constantly and lasts for years, making it the easiest win.
-Apparel works beautifully when you start from organic cotton or recycled fibres and keep the design wearable, so people choose it over the shirts already in their drawer.
-Bags, from organic totes to recycled rucksacks, get daily use and high visibility.
+Apparel works beautifully when you start from a quality cotton or recycled fibre and keep the design wearable, so people choose it over the shirts already in their drawer.
+Bags, from sturdy totes to recycled rucksacks, get daily use and high visibility.
 Stationery in bamboo, cork and FSC paper covers notebooks, pens and desk items that quietly do the job.
-Treats from independent makers add warmth and are fully consumed, so there is nothing to bin at all.
-The thread running through every good choice is usefulness: the more naturally an item slots into someone's everyday routine, the more your brand benefits and the less ends up as waste.
+Treats from good makers add warmth and are fully consumed, so there is nothing to bin at all.
+The thread running through every strong choice is usefulness: the more naturally an item slots into someone's everyday routine, the more your brand benefits, the better the value, and the less ends up as waste.

 How do you avoid greenwashing?

 Greenwashing is when the green messaging outruns the substance, and branded merchandise is a common offender.
 Protecting against it is mostly discipline.
 Demand specifics: ask what an item is made of, what percentage is recycled, and which certification backs the claim, then be sceptical of anything that cannot answer.
-Prefer fewer, better pieces to a pile of cheap items rebranded as sustainable, because high volume is fundamentally at odds with low waste.
+Prefer fewer, better pieces to a pile of cheap items rebranded as eco, because high volume is fundamentally at odds with low waste.
 Watch the whole product, including packaging and branding method, since a recycled bottle in a plastic clamshell is not the win it appears to be.
-And keep your own marketing honest; if only part of a kit is sustainable, do not describe the whole thing as eco.
+And keep your own marketing honest; if only part of a kit uses recycled or organic materials, do not describe the whole thing as eco.
 Recipients increasingly notice, and an overclaim that gets caught does more reputational harm than making no claim at all would have.

 How do you source and brand it well?

 Sourcing and branding are where good intentions become a good product.
-On sourcing, working with local makers shortens supply chains, cuts shipping emissions, and gives each item a real story, which is something a faceless overseas catalogue can never offer.
-We work with more than 300 local, diverse and women-owned UK makers, so a branded run can carry genuine provenance rather than anonymity.
-On branding, keep it tasteful and choose methods that respect the material: debossing on cork and leather, engraving on metal and bamboo, subtle screen prints on organic cotton, all of which look considered and avoid heavy plastic finishes that can spoil recyclability.
+On sourcing, the value question and the eco question often point the same way: buy quality, buy what gets used, and avoid the disposable.
+We source from a wide range of suppliers to find the right product at the right price, and where a lower-impact option fits your brief we can build the kit around recycled or organic materials and recyclable packaging.
+On branding, keep it tasteful and choose methods that respect the material: debossing on cork and leather, engraving on metal and bamboo, subtle screen prints on cotton, all of which look considered and avoid heavy plastic finishes that can spoil recyclability.
 A light mark also makes an item far more likely to be kept.
 We design the branding in house and send free mockups within 24 hours, so you can see how your logo sits and refine it until the result reads as a gift, not an advert.

 Frequently asked questions